pkosiec/terminer/README.md

 ## Installation

-> **:warning: There are no releases available yet.** It will change soon, but for now use Go binary to install this project.
+> **:construction: There are no releases available yet.** It will change soon, but for now use Go binary to install this project.
 In future there will be placed a one-liner to install the project from latest GitHub release.

 To install this tool, run the following command: